 3. Outdoor Furniture

-The last quarter of the year is typically the prime time to buy a car.
-You can’t go wrong getting a new ride in October, November, or December, but we think October is the best time to search for a deal.
+The last quarter of the year is typically prime time to buy a car.
+You usually can’t go wrong getting a new ride in October, November, or December, but we think October is the best time to search for a deal.
 Car dealerships have annual quotas that they really start to evaluate in Q4, meaning they’ll be more aggressive in offering deals and negotiating to lock down a sale.
 Shopping in October gives you access to these savings, and you’ll have a wider variety of cars to choose from compared to December.

 5. Apple Products and Accessories